Did you know that Uber Eats delivers some Walmart orders?

 Tip settlements also take longer for Walmart orders, so you may not see a tip until the next day or so.

-Do customers know Uber Eats is delivering their Walmart order?
+Customers may not know that Uber Eats is delivering their Walmart order

 One issue with Walmart orders on Uber Eats is that customers typically don’t know that their order is coming via Uber Eats.